Certificate IV in Mental Health Peer Work

 This qualification reflects the role of workers who have lived experience of mental illness as either a consumer or carer and who work in mental health services in roles that support consumer peers or carer peers.
 Workers are employed in the mental health sector in government, public, private or community managed services.

-9 to 18 months depending on the mode of delivery
+Up to 12 months depending on mode of delivery.

 Total Number of Units